 5. Data Processing Helps Build a Better Team

 Those that have been successful throughout business history agree that the key is surrounding yourself with good people.
 Start-ups need a good team.
 To develop a good team, data processing is needed.
 Investing in some data research for human resources can save thousands.
-On-boarding people that later leave or don’t work out is not only an expensive exercise in terms of training and salaries, it costs you in profits that are not made by poorly performing staff.
+On-boarding people that later leave or don’t work out is not only an expensive exercise in terms of training and salaries, but it also costs you in profits that are not made by poorly performing staff.

-Data analysis can not only provide insights into employee performance, but also predict which type of employees prove to be more productive in certain roles.
+Data analysis can not only provide insights into employee performance but also predict which type of employees prove to be more productive in certain roles.
 Experience alone is not always a predictor of success, and data can tell us which personal strengths suit what types of roles.

 Analyzing employees strengths before employment through data-driven processes such as personality tests, and matching these to employment needs helps improve success.

 Building a better team means better talent in all areas for a more successful business, which means data processing of human resources is an affordable strategy.